Hurray for the Riff Raff

-Hurray for the Riff Raff is a band from New Orleans formed with changing members by Alynda Segarra, a singer-songwriter from the Bronx, New York, after they had moved to New Orleans in 2007.
+Hurray for the Riff Raff is an American band formed in New Orleans in 2007 by Alynda Segarra, a singer-songwriter from the Bronx, New York.

 As Segarra's project, the group originally performed different styles of folk music while releasing several albums independently.

 Background

-Alynda Mariposa Segarra (formerly known as alynda lee) was raised by their aunt and uncle in the Bronx where they developed an early appreciation for doo-wop and Motown.
-They are an American rock musician of Puerto Rican heritage.
+Alynda Mariposa Segarra (formerly known as Alynda Lee) was raised by their aunt and uncle in the Bronx where they developed an early appreciation for doo-wop and Motown.
+They are of Puerto Rican heritage.

 Segarra became a regular attendee of hardcore punk shows at ABC No Rio when they were young.
 They left their home in the Bronx at age 17, spending time crossing North America, hopping freight trains.

-Around 2007, Segarra became a part of the Dead Man Street Orchestra, a hobo band that was documented in a photo essay by Time Magazine in 2007.
+Around 2007, Segarra became a part of the Dead Man Street Orchestra, a hobo band Time magazine documented in a 2007 photo essay.
 Segarra traveled with the group for two years, releasing two independent albums and embarking on freight train tours across the country.

 Musical career

 In 2008, Segarra self-released Hurray for the Riff Raff's first studio album, It Don't Mean I Don't Love You, followed by another self-released album, Young Blood Blues, in 2010.
-In February 2011, Hurray for the Riff Raff were featured in an article in The Times based around the HBO TV series Treme, with their track "Daniella" having been included in the show's selection of New Orleans' essential songs.
+In February 2011, Hurray for the Riff Raff were featured in an article in UK newspaper The Times based around the HBO TV series Treme, with their track "Daniella" having been included in the show's selection of New Orleans' essential songs.

-On 21 March 2011, Hurray for the Riff Raff released their self-titled CD on Loose Music in Europe, composed of Segarra's favorite songs from the band's two previous records.
-Tracks from this indie-label debut release by the band received airplay on BBC Radio 2 and BBC 6 Music.
+On March 21, 2011, Hurray for the Riff Raff released their self-titled CD on Loose Music in Europe, composed of Segarra's favorite songs from the band's two previous records.
+Tracks from this indie-label debut release by the band received airplay on BBC Radio 2 and BBC Radio 6 Music.

 In May 2012, Hurray for the Riff Raff released Look Out Mama on their own label, Born to Win Records, as well as on Loose Music in Europe.
 No Depression said it "sounds like something The Band would’ve had playing on a Victorola while making Music From Big Pink in Woodstock."
 The album was recorded in Nashville, Tennessee at The Bomb Shelter Studios and produced by Andrija Tokic (Alabama Shakes).
 The record features the single "End of the Line".